Seahawks special teams overview: Record-setting year for kickers a highlight for 2020, reason for optimism in 2021

-As our post-season review of Seahawks position groups wraps up, let’s look at what was one of the best for Seattle this year and what appears to be one of the most stable going forward — special teams.
+As our postseason review of Seahawks position groups wraps up, let’s look at what was one of the best for Seattle this year and what appears to be one of the most stable going forward —- special teams.

 STARTERS